Godot’s audio processing code has been written with games in mind, with the aim of achieving an optimal balance between performance and sound quality.

 This can take a bit getting used to, but it’s friendlier in the end and will allow you to communicate better with audio professionals.

-The leftmost bus is the Master Bus.
-This bus outputs the mix to your speakers so, as mentioned in the item above (Decibel Scale), make sure that your mix level doesn’t reach 0dB in this bus.
+The leftmost bus is the master bus.
+This bus outputs the mix to your speakers so, as mentioned in the Decibel scale section above, make sure that your mix level doesn’t reach 0 dB in this bus.
 The rest of the audio buses can be flexibly routed.
 After modifying the sound, they send it to another bus to the left.
 The destination bus can be specified for each of the non-master audio buses.
 Routing always passes audio from buses on the right to buses further to the left.
 This avoids infinite routing loops.